Petrol: Marketers struggle to raise capital for new supplies

 By Obas Esiedesa

-Following the deregulation of the downstream sector of the petroleum industry, petrol marketers are struggling to raise the required capital to purchase the product at the depots, a check by Vanguard has shown.
+Following the removal of subsidy on petrol, the marketers are struggling to raise the required capital to purchase the product at the depots, a check by Vanguard has shown.

-Before the removal of subsidies on petrol, the ticket price to load at the depot averaged N8.1 million per truck, but this has however risen by over 169 per cent to N21.8 million.
+Before the removal of subsidies, ticket prices to load at the depot averaged N8.1 million per truck.
+The new price is now N21.8 million, much higher by over 169 percent.

-Marketers have said raising this capital at short notice has become extremely difficult.
+Marketers have said raising the new capital at short notice has become extremely difficult.

-Speaking on the challenges faced by marketers, the Public Relations Officer, Independent Petroleum Marketers Association, IPMAN, Chief Chinedu Ukadike, told Vanguard that for the independents, the situation was dire.
+Speaking on the challenges at the weekend, the Public Relations Officer, Independent Petroleum Marketers Association, IPMAN, Chief Chinedu Ukadike, told Vanguard that the financial implication for the independent marketers is dire.

-According to him, independent marketers were yet to receive loads paid for under the old price regime in the past three months, making it even more difficult to raise the needed finances to pay for tickets at the new rate.

-Ukadike explained that following the removal of petrol subsidies by President Bola Tinubu ex-depot price has risen from N180 per litre to N484 per litre.

-“We are facing a terrible situation.
-Our tickets are stocked.
-In the past three months, we have not loaded one litre of petrol.
+He stated: “We are facing a terrible situation.
+Our tickets are stuck.
 The price now is too high.
-The challenge is that the ones we paid for at the old rate, were not supplied and now we have a new rate.
+The challenge is that the ones we paid for at the old rate, we were not supplied and now we have a new rate.

-“The ex-depot price is now N484 per litre depending on the depot you are loading from, compared to N180 per litre we paid in the past.
-We have asked them to give us the products we paid for at the old rate but they have refused.
+“The ex-depot price is now N484 per litre depending on the depot you are loading from, compared to N180 per litre we paid.

 “NNPC is the only source of petrol products and we are saying this is wrong.
 The government must open the sector up.
 There cannot be deregulation and NNPC would be setting profit margins for the marketers”, he added.